insidegui/AdobeNativeFullscreen/README.md

 # NativeFullscreen Plugin

-A plugin to make Adobe Premiere, Adobe After Effects, Adobe SpeedGrade and Adobe Media Encoder support the native fullscreen mode on OS X. It also makes the windows look better with a dark titlebar.
+A plugin to make Adobe Premiere, Adobe After Effects, Adobe SpeedGrade and Adobe Media Encoder support the native fullscreen mode on OS X. It also makes the windows look better with a dark titlebar and enables dark mode on El Capitan.

 **Support:**

-*Only tested in OS X 10.10.1*
+*Currently tested on OS X 10.11*

 **Adobe apps supported:**